 Period of notice

 Termination of the contract must be done in writing.
 You can terminate the contract with two weeks’ notice and your family can do this with one month’s notice.
-While staying during this period with your family, they must continue to provide you with free food, lodging, and monthly salary.
+While staying during this period with your family, they must continue to provide you with free food, lodging and monthly salary.

 It is the responsibility of your host family that you are covered by the Danish national health insurance, which entitles you to free medical care.
 It is also the responsibility of your host family to provide you with appropriate care if you fall ill.

-Your family is responsible for taking out three following insurances covering you: insurance against industrial injuries, insurance against personal injury outside work, and insurance covering your transportation to your home country in case of death, serious illness and injury.
+Your family is responsible for taking out three following insurances covering you: insurance against industrial injures, insurance against personal injury outside work, and insurance covering your transportation to your home country in case of death, serious illness and injury.

 The au pair has to be registered with the Social Registration Office in order to obtain a social security number.